Take a virtual tour from Indonesia to Bhutan and Sri Lanka to Myanmar through these snapshots.

 Vesak Day is the time when hundreds of millions around Asia—and the wider world—celebrate the birth, life, and enlightenment of the Buddha.
 Ordinarily, crowds gather at temples to bathe little statues of the Buddha, an act that symbolizes inner purification, and take part in merit-making ceremonies.
 Some join candlelit processions beneath the glow of the full moon.
-This year, of course, is different, given the sweeping stay-at-home orders and bans on religious gatherings thanks to the Covid-19 pandemic.
+Of course, this year and the one before it have been different, given the stay-at-home orders and curbs on religious gatherings thanks to the ongoing Covid-19 pandemic.

 While the great majority of us remain confined to our living quarters, I’ve decided to mark the occasion by sharing a photo compilation of must-visit Buddhist sites, drawn from the past five years of my own personal travels around South and Southeast Asia.
 Seasoned adventurers will notice visible gaps: I have seen far too little of India and, most regrettably, Thailand.
 Though a reporting assignment took me to the northeastern Thai province of Buriram (a place I heartily recommend for its spicy food and ancient Khmer architecture) several years ago, I have not yet made it to the ancient ruins of Ayutthaya and Sukhothai, both of which have been on my bucket list for the longest time.